Tech Inclusion Journey

 The TIJ-UP is best suited for 4-year undergraduate computing programs.
 NCWIT’s Higher Ed Team recently initiated work on a multi-year grant focused on enhancing resources and tools—including the TIJ-UP—for community and technical colleges.

-The TIJ-UP is based on the NCWIT Undergraduate System Model, a research-based framework that guides efforts to broaden participation in undergraduate computing.
+The TIJ-UP is based on the NCWIT Undergraduate System Model, a research-based framework that guides efforts to broaden participation and support all students in undergraduate computing.
 The model’s six interdependent focus areas depict the “system” of an undergraduate program, and each area includes research-based strategies and practices for implementing systemic change.

 A graphic of the NCWIT Undergraduate System Model